 After install, plug back in other HD's, set preferred OS HD first to boot in BIOS, then boot other OS HD using one-time BIOS Boot Menu key at boot.
 This keeps the HD's independent to come and go as you please and minimizes interference from XP.
-However if this is not convenient for you after trying it for awhile, you can install EasyBCD 2.02 to Windows 7 to Add XP to a windows-managed Dual Boot menu.
+However if this is not convenient for you after trying it for awhile, you can install EasyBCD 2.02 to Win7 to Add XP to a windows-managed Dual Boot menu.

 |My System Specs|